 You can also apply by mail, fax, or in person at your local IRS office.

-Applying for an EIN is free.
+Applying for an Employer Identification Number is free.

 There are a few things you need to know about the EIN application process before you apply online, walk into your local IRS office, or use the mail-in form SS-4.

 That brings us to a third thing you should know.
-It's a bad idea to apply for an EIN online — especially if you're filing as a sole proprietor or single-member LLC.
+It's a bad idea to apply for an EIN online — especially if you're filing as a single-member LLC.
 The IRS website states that applying online "may subject your EIN to public disclosure."
 That means anyone with internet access would be able to find the number by searching the IRS's database, which could put you at risk for identity theft or other scams.

 An Employer Identification Number (EIN) is 9 digits long.
 This number has a fixed length of 9 characters.
 The first two digits are always the 9th and 10th digits of the number assigned to a business.
 The rest of the EIN is determined by how long it has been since that company was formed.
-Every three months, the IRS will assign every newly formed or existing business an EIN with a new first two digits.
+Every three months, the IRS will assign every newly formed or existing business structure an EIN with a new first two digits.

-Yes, EIN is the same as a business tax ID.
-Business Tax ID or EIN is a federal tax id number that's used to identify a business entity.
+Yes, an Employer Identification Number is the same as a business tax ID.
+Business Tax ID or EIN is a federal tax id number that's used to identify a business.
 This identification number is required for legal purposes, such as filing taxes and opening bank accounts.
-In the US this number must be obtained from the Internal Revenue Service (IRS) in order to comply with applicable laws requiring businesses to identify themselves to the federal government.

-A Federal Tax ID Number or also referred to as an Employer Identification Number (EIN) is issued by the Internal Revenue Service (IRS).
-A Social Security number (SSN) is issued by the Social Security Administration.
-The SSN is used for tax purposes and other government reporting, but can't be obtained online like an EIN.
 An EIN is used to identify a business entity.
 In the US this number must be obtained from the Internal Revenue Service in order to comply with applicable laws requiring businesses to identify themselves to the federal government.
 Your business may already have an EIN and not need to obtain another one if that's the case then you won't need an SSN.

 The only business or organization types that are required to have an EIN are those that are qualified as: